aws-samples/aws-secure-environment-accelerator/README.md

   - You were unable to set the bucket policy with the perimeter account id before phase 2
   - You were unable to activate the marketplace AMI's in the perimeter account before phase 2
   - You failed to put a non-empty license file (does not need to be valid) and a valid firewall config file in your bucket
-  - New AWS accounts are uninitialized and do not have any limits established which can result in the following CloudFormation error in Phase 2 when attempting to deploy the firewall instances:
+  - You did not start the t2.micro instance early enough.
+New AWS accounts are uninitialized and do not have any limits established which can result in the following CloudFormation error in Phase 2 when attempting to deploy the firewall instances:

 ```
 Your request for accessing resources in this region is being validated, and you will not be able to launch additional resources in this region until the validation is complete.
 We will notify you by email once your request has been validated.
 While normally resolved within minutes, please allow up to 4 hours for this process to complete.
 If the issue still persists, please let us know by writing to aws-verification@amazon.com for further assistance.